ChaonengQuan/Android-WeatherApp/Documentation.md

 # Weather App

 ## Overview
 Weather App is a Java Android mobile application that enables the user to browse weather forecast information based on the city entered.
+It supports both phone and tablet with different layout on both devices.

+Weather forecast information is retrieved from [National Weather Service (NWS)](https://www.weather.gov/documentation/services-web-api) API.

-Team member: Chaoneng Quan, Thomas Ruff
+Team members: Thomas Ruff, Chaoneng Quan

 ## User Interface
 1. UI layout